The Minimum Subgraph Complementation Problem: Increasing the connectivity of a graph

 The main target of this section is to complement a graph into a 2-connected graph.
 From now on, given a graph $G$, a \emph{solution} is a subset $S \subseteq V(G)$ such that $G \oplus S$ is 2-connected.

-\begin{lemma} Let~$G$ be a graph with $\kappa(G)=1$.
+\begin{lemma} Let~$G$ be a graph with $|V(G)| \geq 3$ and $\kappa(G)=1$.
 The size of a minimum solution equals the number of leaves of $T_G$. \end{lemma} \begin{proof} We begin by showing that $|S|$ is at least the number of leaves of $T_G$.
 For this, it suffices to show that $S$ contains at least one vertex of every block of $G$ whose corresponding node is a leaf in $T_G$.
 Suppose by contradiction that this is not the case.
 Then there exists a block $B$ in $G$, whose corresponding node is a leaf in $T_G$ and $S \cap V(B) = \emptyset$.
-Let $v$ be the node adjacent to $B$ in $T_G$.
-By the definition of $T_G$, $v$ is a cut vertex of $G$ such that $v\in B$.
+Let $v$ be the node adjacent to $B$ in $T_G$, which exists because $|V(G)| \geq 3$ and $\kappa(G)=1$.
+By the definition of $T_G$, $v$ is a cut vertex of $G$ and also $v\in B$.
 Since $B$ is a block, it contains at least two vertices, so there exists $u \in V(B)\setminus\{v\}$.
 As $v$ is a cut vertex, there exists a vertex $w$ in $G-v$ with no path to $u$.
 As $S \cap V(B)= \emptyset$, there is also no path from $u$ to $w$ in $(G \oplus S)-v$, so $v$ is a cut vertex in $G \oplus S$, a contradiction.